-Bronet installed the NEA-funded performance “Don’t Leave Me” with nationally acclaimed choreographer Alito Alessi, his award-winning mixed-abilities company DanceAbility, University of Oregon faculty and dancers, and renowned Knight Professor and electronic musician Jeff Stolet—in a set of choreographed action installations examining the relationship between space and movement in 2016 for the National Building Museum in Washington, D.C., as well as in Oregon and New Mexico.
+Bronet installed the NEA-funded performance “Don’t Leave Me” with nationally acclaimed choreographer Alito Alessi, his award-winning mixed-abilities company DanceAbility, University of Oregon faculty and dancers, and renowned Knight Professor and electronic musician Jeff Stolet—in a set of choreographed action installations examining the relationship between space and movement for the National Building Museum in Washington, D.C., as well as in Oregon and New Mexico.
 Before that, Bronet’s series of funded interactive full-scale architecture, construction, and dance performance/installations (“Beating a Path” and “SpillOut”) with the Ellen Sinopoli Dance Company received critical acclaim.
 Her first-year design studios have collaborated with Doug Varone, Terry Creach, Emmy Award-winner Branda Miller, the Berkshire Ballet, MacArthur recipient Elizabeth Streb, and the Sandra Burton Dance Company for these “Design in Movement” projects.

 She has given papers and presentations in the United States and around the world on topics such as interdisciplinary practice, leadership and education, the continuum of art and science learning, design and entrepreneurship, and sustainable strategies.